 Sleep Disorders Center

 Did you know that sleep studies can be performed at Stoughton Health, close to home?
-Stoughton Health Sleep Disorders Center is accredited by the American Academy of Sleep Medicine and offers state-of-the-art services for diagnosing and treating sleep disorders for individuals three and older.
+Stoughton Health Sleep Disorders Center is accredited by the American Academy of Sleep Medicine and offers state-of-the-art services for diagnosing and treating sleep disorders for individuals two and older.